In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 Let’s understand the lines one by one.

-a) The first line says FitNesse to use SLIM test system.
+a) The first line says FitNesse to use the SLIM test system.

 (SLIM – Stands for Simple List Invocation Method.
-By saying SLIM test system, all the table processing is done by FitNesse.
+As per the SLIM test system, all the table processing is done by FitNesse.
 SLIM has SLIM Runner and SLIM Executer.
 SLIM Runner breaks the test pages into simple instructions and these instructions are passed to SLIM Executer which directs the fixture code to call the system under tests)

 b) The second line defines the location of the class file.
 In this case, the java code is compiled and the class file is kept at location “path F:\Eclipse\TestFitness\bin”